apache/spark/docs/howto/use-alternative-secrets-backend.rst

 A secrets backend is a subclass of :py:class:`airflow.secrets.BaseSecretsBackend`, and just has to implement the :py:meth:`~airflow.secrets.BaseSecretsBackend.get_connections` method.

+There are two options:

+* Option 1: a base implmentation of the :py:meth:`~airflow.secrets.BaseSecretsBackend.get_connections` is provided, you just need to implement the
+  :py:meth:`~airflow.secrets.BaseSecretsBackend.get_conn_uri` method to make it functional.
+* Option 2: simply override the :py:meth:`~airflow.secrets.BaseSecretsBackend.get_connections` method.

 Just create your class, and put the fully qualified class name in ``backend`` key in the ``[secrets]`` section of ``airflow.cfg``.
 You can you can also pass kwargs to ``__init__`` by supplying json to the ``backend_kwargs`` config param.
 See :ref:`Configuration <secrets_backend_configuration>` for more details,